rsynnot/magic-lists-for-navidrome/README.md

 - 🎵 Browse artists from your Navidrome library
 - 📝 Create custom playlists for any artist
 - 🤖 AI-powered playlist generation (optional)
+- 🔄 **Re-Discover Weekly** - Find tracks you loved but haven't heard recently
 - 💾 SQLite database for playlist storage
 - 🐳 Docker support for easy deployment